 ICER admits, “Although substantial uncertainty remains about the impact of PARP inhibitors on overall survival and quality of life, these agents appear to provide additional benefit over existing ovarian cancer therapies that may not be adequately captured in the clinical literature.”

-As such, FORCE asks ICER to take a closer look at the research methods and data utilized in this report to ensure that they adequately represent those who stand to benefit most from PARP inhibitors.
+FORCE hopes ICER will revisit its analysis and take a closer look at the research methods and data utilized in this report to ensure that they adequately represent those who stand to benefit most from PARP inhibitors.
 Restricting coverage and reimbursement for these agents will set back progress and send a discouraging message to scientists, patients, families, biotech companies, and society.

 ICER Draft Report Assesses Value of 3 PARP Inhibitors for Ovarian Cancer, American Journal of Managed Care